darpa-brass/challenge-problems/ChallengeProblems/cp_05/description.md

 ### Evaluation

-In this section, I briefly describe how this challenge problem will help to evaluate the value of our technology (the Resource DSL), and considerations for maximizing the value of this evaluation.
+In this section, we briefly describe how this challenge problem will help to evaluate the value of our technology (the Resource DSL), and considerations for maximizing the value of this evaluation.

 The DSL helps to solve this challenge problem in two main ways:

  1. By providing a language for precisely describing:

     (a) the requirements and capabilities of components,

     (b) the integration of components into a system with its own requirements and capabilities, as well as dependencies between the components in the system, and